bootchk/GimpFu-v3/readme.md

 ## Plugin source code

 * v2 The gimp repository has a parallel directory named gimp/plug-ins/python.
-  Some of those plugins use v2 GimpFu.
+  Some of those plugins use v2 GimpFu while others are use the full PyGimp API.
 * v3 (branch mainline, i.e. 2.99) gimp/plug-ins/python: Python language plugins
-  but **none** of the plugins use GimpFu; they all have been ported to use only Gimp and GI.
+  but *none* of the plugins use GimpFu; they all have been ported to use only Gimp and GI.
 * this repository:  /plug-ins : test plugins, that mostly use GimpFu.
-  Most are copied from wild plugins found on the net, often at GitHub.
+  Some (/wild) are copied from the net, often at GitHub.
+  Some (/test) are written specificially to test features of GimpFu v3

 ## Plugin source directory structure